HeavyMetalAdmin/el7-server/README.md

 #### Add a mail box (user)

+Run:

 ```
 /usr/local/sbin/el7-mx_add_user user@example.com
 ```

+This will prompt for a password you would like to set for `user@example.com`.

 This will generate a postfix mailbox as well as a POP3 Dovecot mailbox by editing the following files:

 - `/etc/postfix/vhosts
 - `/etc/postfix/vmaps` (and (re-)generating `/etc/postfix/vmaps.db`)
 - `/etc/dovecot/users`
 - `/etc/dovecot/passwd`

 Mail user can then use:

 - SMPTs on 465/tcp with (CRAM-MD5) encrypted password and username `user@example.com`.
 - POP3s on 995/tcp with (CRAM-MD5) encrypted password and username `user@example.com`.
 - SMTP on 25/tcp to receive mail addressed to `user@example.com`.